azlaanmsamad/Inria_Task/README.md

   - [x] Write the data into the database.
 - Dockerize:
   - [x] Dockerize the Flask App using Dockerfile and docker-compose.yml
+- RabbitMQ with Python client PIKA:
+  - [x] Using a python client to send and receive messages using an exchanger and a queue.
+Each queue is used to handle data from different sensors.
 - CI Setup:
   - [ ] https://github.com/azlaanmsamad/Inria_Task/issues/3  Not Priority.